Google Voice vs MightyCall

 Of course, there’s more to the difference between our system and Google Voice than just the features.
 Google Voice has some serious limitations that dampen the good things it has going for itself.

-- You can only get 1 local number with Google Voice.
+1. You can only get 1 local number and no extensions with Google Voice

-MightyCall’s answer: With our system you get 2 numbers to start with our basic plan, 5 with our standard plan, and 10 with our ultimate plan.
+With our system you get 2 numbers to start with our basic plan, 5 with our standard plan, and 10 with our ultimate plan.
 You can also add as many as you’d like afterwards.
-On top of that, we offer unlimited user extensions.

 This sounds crazy, but it’s true.
 With Google Voice you need to start calls on the web interface with a laptop of tablet, and then the call is transferred to your phone.
 For a free system, that certainly isn’t convenient.

-MightyCall’s answer: We utilize VOIP technology too, but we understand flexibility is key, so we also use PSTN (Public Switched Telephone Network) for stability and a constant connection no matter where you go.
+We utilize VoIP technology too, but we understand flexibility is key, so we also use PSTN (Public Switched Telephone Network) for stability and a constant connection no matter where you go.

 Because of the way the system is designed, key features that people need like call recording and message transcription don’t work with calls that you make.
 That guts half of those features’ usefulness because they only work half the time.